bitwarden/help/_articles/security/emergency-access.md

    - Set a **User Access** level for the trusted emergency contact ([View-only or Takeover](#user-access)).
    - Set a **Wait Time** for Vault access.
 Wait Time dictates how long your trusted emergency contact must wait to access your Vault after initiating an emergency access request.
 5. Select the **Save** button to send the invitation.

+{% callout info %}
+Emergency Contact invitations are only valid for 5 days.
+{% endcallout %}

 ### Accept an Invitation